 Farah has over 20 years of experience in global, national, and local community-based research, teaching, policy, advocacy, and program development focused on social determinants of mental health inequities.
 She has particular expertise in immigrant and refugee mental health.
 She has led large transformative initiatives and projects in roles ranging from: Senior Policy and Research Analyst, Mental Health Strategy, Mental Health Commission of Canada; National Coordinator for the New Canadian Children and Youth Study; Research Associate, Public Health Agency of Canada; Board Chair, Access Alliance Multicultural Health and Community Services; Traveling Faculty, International Honours Program.
 She is currently a Research Associate at Toronto General Research Institute, University Health Network, and Wellesley Institute.

 She received the 2015 City of Toronto Access Award, a Centre for Social Innovation Agent of Change: City Builder award, and Healthier Cities and Communities Hub Seed Grant, for Building Roads Together, a community-based peer walking/rolling group program she designed, based on her research and lived experience of PTSD, to promote inclusion and reduce mental health inequities.
 She has received a CIHR Institute of Gender and Health Canada Graduate Scholarship Doctoral Research Award, CIHR Research in Addictions and Mental Health Policy & Services (RAMHPS) Fellowship, and Statistics Canada Tom Symons Research Fellowship for her doctoral thesis work on underemployment and mental health among immigrants and refugees in Canada.
 She has also received a Canada Council for the Arts Cultivate Creative Development Grant to write a memoir about her experience having a close friend held hostage by the Iranian regime for 2 years and 2 months.

-We build teams of leaders with relevant expertise on a project by project basis.
+We build teams of leaders with relevant expertise for each program and campaign.